rixiobarrios/express-passport/readme.md

 What exactly are we doing here?
 To keep a user logged in, we will need to serialize their user.id to save it to their session.
 Then, whenever we want to check whether a user is logged in, we will need to deserialize that information from their session, and check to see whether the deserialized information matches a user in our database.

-The method `serializeUser` will be used when a user signs in or signs up, passport will call this method, our code then call the `done` callback, the second argument is what we want to be serialized.
+The method `serializeUser` will be used when a user signs in or signs up, passport will call this method, our code then calls the `callback`, the second argument is what we want to be serialized.

 The second method will then be called every time there is a value for passport in the session cookie.
 In this method, we will receive the value stored in the cookie, in our case the `user.id`, then search for a user using this ID and then call the callback.
 The user object will then be stored in the request object passed to all controller methods calls.

+## Break (10 min / 11:20)

-### Flash Messages
+## Flash Messages (10 min / 11:30)

 Flash messages are one-time messages that are rendered in the views, and when the page was reloaded, the flash is destroyed.